cookiejar/cookietemple/docs/lint.rst

 pub-thesis-1
 ~~~~~~~~~~~~~~~~~~~~~

 | File not found.
-This error occurs when your project does not include all of cli-python's expected files.
+This error occurs when your project does not include all of pub-thesis's expected files.
 | Please create the file and populate it with appropriate values.
 You should also critically reflect why it is missing, since
   at the time of the project creation using cookietemple this file should not have been missing!